Simodevv/uir-llm-integrated-project/README.md

 - Compare the performance of two stocks
 - Retrieve comprehensive company information
 - Get the latest company news and analyst recommendations
-- Get the latest company news and analyst recommendations

 ### How to get Started?

 1. Clone the GitHub repository